 As Specialists, pupils at Charterhouse have the opportunity to choose the appropriate path relevant to their needs for more specialised study.
-The School offers both specialisation through a range of subjects at A Level complemented by academically enriching, non-examined elective courses.
+The School offers both specialisation through a range of subjects at A Level and a range of academically enriching, non-examined electives.
 In addition, pupils complete an extended project.
 The School also offers the International Baccalaureate Diploma Programme to allow pupils to maintain a greater breadth.
-All pupils are also able to participate in community and service initiatives, not just IB students as part of the Creativity, Action and Service programme..
+All pupils are also able to participate in CAS, the IB's programme for Creativity, Action and Service, not just those studying for the IB Diploma Programme.